-- Advisers are sent to aid South Vietnam government against Communists in that country.
+- American Advisers are sent to aid South Vietnam government.

 Salem shoppers are excited about the opening of a local branch of Portland's Meier and Frank department store.
 The business enterprise is built on the traditional site of Salem schools: the 1906 Salem High School and the earlier Central School.
 Gerry Frank, owner and manager, became a well-known political and business leader in Salem and was a prominent member of Governor Hatfield's staff.
 This is a photograph of the familiar entrance on the southwest corner of Center and High Streets N.E.
 The view includes the southeast corner of the building's parking structure at Center and Church Streets N.E.
 It shows Salem's use of parking meters downtown at that time and the grid of one-way streets.